-I often come across people who aren’t supporting their team members because they ‘just joined for a personal discount’.
-In many companies these ‘personal shoppers’ can account for half a team.
+I often see people who aren’t supporting their team members because they ‘just joined for a personal discount’.
+In many companies, these ‘personal shoppers’ can account for half a team.
 So many of them never place an order because it becomes too hard.

 Here’s how that happens:

 - They can’t remember the website to go to